qbreader/packet-parser/README.md

 ```

 5. If any errors appear during the text->json step, delete the `output/` folder, fix any mistakes in `packets/`, and run `packet-parser.py -f`. **If you specified txt files when running ./get-set.sh, do not include the -f flag.**
-   - The -f flag tells the parser to look for the following sequences: {bu}, {/bu}, {u}, {/u} which indicate where in the answerline there should be bolding/underlining.
+   - The -f flag tells the parser to look for the following sequences: {bu}, {/bu}, {u}, {/u}, {i}, {/i}, which indicate where in the answerline there should be bolding/underlining/italics.

+## Errors

+When running the packet parser, it's possible that you'll run into WARNINGS and ERRORS.
+This is due to errors in formatting of the packets.
+Common errors include:

+- WARNING: tossup `{question #}` answer may contain the next question
+- WARNING: bonus `{question #}` leadin may contain the previous question
+  - These two errors likely means that you're missing a question number.
+Try adding a 1. in front of the next question.
+- ERROR: bonus `{question #}` has fewer than `{EXPECTED_BONUS_LENGTH}` parts
+  - This likely means you're missing a [10] somewhere, or it's mistyped (such as [10[)

 ## Preprocessing